Bourbon Bacon Jam

 Step 5: Simmer Until Thick

-Step 6: Transfer & Store
+Step 6: Transfer and Store

 Variations & Substitutions